 Do use industry terms

 Refer to the position description closely and highlight any keywords and phrases.
-These are what the ATS will be scanning for in your paper resume.
 Recruiters and hiring managers put a lot of effort into perfecting those positions descriptions.
-Give them what they’re looking for in that conversational tone and relate the jargon back to your professional experience.
+Give them what they’re looking for in that conversational tone and relate the jargon back to your professional experience by tailoring your Word resume and your video resume.

 Do showcase a growth mindset